 This group of members is part of the Professionals Australia Professional Scientists’ Division.

 We assist our veterinarian members by providing advice on pay and conditions including reviewing employment contracts, advising on contract disputes or when there may have been a breach of the entitlements set out in the terms of their contract, helping with questions about leave entitlements, performance management, bullying and harassment issues and redundancy and representing members before a range of tribunals if needed.

-As part of your membership you can obtain workplace advice and support from our team of lawyers, access representation at the bargaining table if there’s an enterprise agreement at your practice, obtain career assistance including how to negotiate a pay increase and access to a CPD scholarship open to scientists including vets, utilise your work journey insurance which is free as part of your membership, obtain free financial planning advice, access a range of webinars to support you across all stages of your career and take advantage of a range of discounted lifestyle services through our member savings program.
+As part of your membership you can obtain workplace advice and support from our team of lawyers, access representation at the bargaining table if there’s an enterprise agreement at your practice, obtain career assistance including how to negotiate a pay increase, utilise your work journey insurance which is free as part of your membership, obtain free financial planning advice, access a range of webinars to support you across all stages of your career and take advantage of a range of discounted lifestyle services through our member savings program.
 For information on the cost of membership, click here.

 Not much has changed since our February 2017 report on the state of the veterinary industry.
 Clearly there is a need to build a critical mass to create a strong voice for employed veterinarians and with the Australian Veterinary Association representing practice owners whose interests can be very different from those of the vets they employ, vets need an organisation like Professionals Australia to independently look at their conditions and lobby for improvement.

 With a strong voice, we can talk with stakeholders about how it is in everyone’s interest to ensure proper recognition and reward for veterinarians.